-Salesforce Integration Details
+Salesforce Integration Mappings

 Salesforce integration includes Donor & Donation, Guest, and Volunteer sync options.